What is a Vulnerability Assessment?

 A disaster recovery plan is vital for any business, large or small.
 Think of it as an investment in your company’s security, and a precautionary measure with which to avoid incurring larger losses in event of a data breach or other disaster.
 By implementing thorough measures to protect every corner of your company’s systems and networks, you are safeguarding your future.

 It’s not enough to run automated scans and do periodic testing.
 Are you also performing

-penetration testing, vulnerability assessments, security audits, and code reviews?
+penetration testing, vulnerability assessments, security audits, code reviews and awareness training?
 If you want to maximize your protection against cybersecurity threats, you may need to consider bringing in professionals to help you monitor and maintain your system.
 Performing a complete analysis of your systems can provide your organization with the protection it needs to keep proprietary data safe and ensure disruptions to your day-to-day business are minimized.